Going Gluten Free, Part 1: The Summer It Started, Lactose Intolerance, and Cocoa-Banana Chia Pudding

 Nerves made everything worse.
 I was anxious pretty much all the time.
 I feared an attack was imminent, and because of this, I labored over getting in the car and going farther than a five minute drive.
 Being away from home, not having a bathroom close by, being stuck at the mercy of teenage drivers — it was all a lot to handle.
 And I was afraid no one believed me.
 I knew how extreme and uncommon my issue was, and I began to fear others were rolling their eyes in disbelief when I missed yet another day of school or fun night out.
 To make matters worse, completely nutty scenarios of catastrophe plagued me, and I believed deep down I was going to die, and soon.
 I never told anyone that before.

-When I first cut dairy out of my life, I relied heavily on Lactaid milk and soy-based dairy-like products because that’s what was available and that’s what my mom was able to find.
+After the doctor suggested I might be lactose intolerant, I relied on lactose free milk and soy-based dairy-like products because that’s what was available and that’s what my mom was able to find.
 (Tofutti and Go Veggie were our go-to brands, but much has changed since then and a variety of soy free, pretty-good-tasting substitutes are around now.
 But I digress.)
-Using coconut milk as a substitute didn’t occur to my 17 year old self, and in truth didn’t occur to me until much later when I cut dairy out again.
+Using coconut milk as a substitute for cream didn’t occur to my 17 year old self, and in truth didn’t occur to me until much later when I cut out all dairy completely.
 This recipe was borne out of a deep need for the creamy comfort of a simple dish of homemade pudding, a dessert staple in the Maier home.
 Variations to this pudding abound, clearly, but what sets this version apart is simply this: it’s thick.
 I credit the richness of the full fat coconut milk along with the sheer amount of cocoa powder (1/4 cup!).
-This became a life-saver in our family because we like our desserts on an almost-daily basis.
-My favorite thing about it now?
-Emery is silly for it.
+This became a life-saver in our family because we like our desserts on an almost-daily basis, and this one is healthy one all of us can eat freely!

 Making Adjustments and Super Moist Gluten Free Pumpkin Muffins